sanogotech/kafka-vehiculeStream-microservice-patterns/vehicle-tracker/README.md

 - 3. https://dzone.com/articles/real-time-stream-processing-with-apache-kafka-part
 - 4. https://dzone.com/articles/real-time-stream-processing-with-apache-kafka-part-1

+## Kafka Use Cases

+Kafka is used in two broad classes of applications.
+It can build real-time streaming data pipelines that reliably move data between systems and applications.
+It can also be used to build real-time streaming applications that transform or react to streams of od data.

+Some use cases for these include:

+- Messaging.

+- Real-time website activity tracking.

+- Metrics.

+- Log aggregation.

+- Stream processing.

+- Event sourcing.

+- Commit Log.

 ## Assumptions
 1. you allready have the kafka cluster setup. if not please reffer to the docs directory.
 Refer the section 'How to Setup single node Kafka cluster' on page 7